-- Your generosity will be acknowledged in the opera programme and other printed material (unless you prefer to remain anonymous)
+- Acknowledgement in the opera programme and elsewhere (unless you prefer to be anonymous);

-- You will have an opportunity to join the casts for lunch and view the progress of the opera during production week and, schedule permitting, attend a rehearsal;
+- Patrons’ Day!
+Join the casts for lunch and view the progress of the opera during production week and, schedule permitting, attend a rehearsal;

 - Members of our President’s Circle receive the services of a personal booking manager.